The Dating Chronicles

 He had parked his car a distance from the restaurant after she mentioned, she wouldn’t be driving, to give himself an option of choice.
 If he liked her, he would take her home.
 If he didn’t, he would put her in a taxi.
 This way, he would not be stuck with the awkwardness of faking a proper good night.
 For him, it would end there with a cordial goodbye.

-For her, her hopes would begin to envision another day, another time, another place with him.
-She was convinced she had finally met the one for her.
+For Carol, her hopes would begin to envision another day, another time, another place with him.
+As they stood to leave, she was convinced she had finally met the one for her.